billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 <h2 class="Section-title">Key Learnings</h2>

-#### Trust is in DeFi is Underrated
+#### Trust is an Underrated Concept in DeFi.
 Trust is important with all financial products, but it’s especially true in DeFi.
 Sometimes a product or feature may not take off immediately, but sky rocket later as users become more comfortable with it.
 It also plays a big factor in conversion rates along with simplicity.

 #### Education in DeFi is important.
 This has been a lesson learned across multiple projects and numerous research initiatives, but always seems to come through as a take away.
-With BUSD Earn specifically vs the other Earn pages, we heard from users that they appreciated seeing their postions in Mint and Lend because helped them understand Mint/borrowing better.
-It was an reducational moment.
+With BUSD Earn specifically vs the other Earn pages, we heard from users that they appreciated seeing their positions in Mint and Lend because helped them understand Mint/borrowing better.
+It was an educational moment.

 </section>